Atanasov-A/Android-Navigation-Jetpack-Template/README.md

 ```

 ## Setup Drawer in Activity
-For detailed information please look at the commentars in the following code.
+For detailed information please look at the comments in the following code.

 ``` <?xml version="1.0" encoding="utf-8"?>
 <androidx.drawerlayout.widget.DrawerLayout